-As the rate of anthropogenic climate change increases, many arid and semi-arid regions in western United States face extensive ecological shifts as a consequence1.
+As the rate of anthropogenic climate change increases, many arid and semi-arid regions in the Western United States face extensive ecological shifts as a consequence1.
 At the current rate, approximately 8% of all species worldwide are expected to become extinct2.
-Factors such as land-use alongside urbanization can further decrease biodiversity by reducing the available terrestrial habitant in which species can live3–5.
-In deserts, animals will not only experience large scale changes such as draught, but also small scale changes such fluctuations in temperature and light, since for these organisms deserts are extremely heterogeneous at fine scales6,7.
+Factors such as land-use changes including agriculture in drylands (citation) can further decrease biodiversity by reducing the available terrestrial habitant for plants and for animals3–5.
+In deserts, animals will not only experience large scale changes such as drought but also small scale changes such relatively more extreme fluctuations in temperature and light -citations to Pugnaire and others showing this 6,7.
+End with an implication - This evidence suggests that not only do gross, large-scales changes in climate exert pressure on communities and sensitive species in drylands but fine-scale changes and fluctuations can potentially further exacerbate loss.

 The type of vegetation that covers a terrestrial habitat is an important characteristic that can influence: foraging site selection8, reproduction9, predator-prey interaction10, and thermoregulation11.
-Many of the above can be classified as a positive interaction between the vegetation and beneficiary species.
+Many of the above can be classified as a positive interaction between the vegetation and beneficiary species. ??
+CUT OR develop into proper paragraph - I think you could do a paragraph on shrubs and how other dryland woody vegetation functions to provide shelter and refuges that can facilitate other plants (Filazzola et al review paper) and animals too in numerous ways (Lortie et al Functional Ecology review).
+Then explain that shrubs can be both expanding in cover in some grassland systems but declining in others.
+Given their incredible role as foundation speices, it is both a.
+Reasonable to test their role for simple functions such as thermal shelter for animals and b.
+Directly test shelter through mimics as means to conserve hetereogeneity in deserts for animals - SNAP.
+Then cite papers and state the conserving structural diversity in all ecosystems in addition to species diversity is critical.
+PERFECT.